 Apart from removing a potential conflict of interest there are other significant benefits to establishing a separate information security perspective for protecting your sensitive data.
 Given the way that our users collaborate today, we can no longer just think about either our data or our users as being static entities in both space and time.
 This is how a lot of traditional IT security strategies have regarded them.
 The reality of a world where it is advantages from a business perspective to allow users the freedom to openly collaborate with (almost) whomever they choose means that we must be much more dynamic with our protection strategy.

 The pure IT perspective will focus on, among other things, access and device control which absolutely contribute greatly.
 However, when and how to apply those types of controls are best generated by rules devised by information security.
 Sometimes it might be perfectly acceptable to have full control of a document on a mobile device.
 At other times of day or for other content it may only be appropriate to have a secured view of a file.
 Content and context are essential to modern information security strategies.

-By adopting solutions that are content and context aware if a breach occurs then the restrictions that are in place to protect users from themselves will also prevent someone impersonating a legitimate user from absconding with GBs or TBs of sensitive data.
+By adopting solutions that are content and context aware you can ensure that if a breach occurs the restrictions that are in place to protect users from themselves will also prevent someone impersonating a legitimate user from absconding with GBs or TBs of sensitive data.
 Equally such controls will mitigate the impact of a malicious insider trying to steal data.

 Time to Think Information in Conjunction with IT Security

 The current cybersecurity threat landscape from external attackers, malicious employees and careless or accident–prone users presents an interesting challenge for organizations.
 2019 could truly be a crossroads in the battle for protecting our most sensitive data.
 Organizations that recognize and give appropriate authority to an information security team and strategy that works in partnership with an IT security strategy will be in a greater position to both protect their sensitive data while also empowering their users to freely collaborate to better achieve their business goals.